 America's changing population is driving significant growth in the health care industry.
 At the same time, rapid innovation in health care technology and the growing complexity of delivery systems requires increasingly skilled nurses who can adapt to and shape the future of health care.
 According to the U.S. Bureau of Labor Statistics, the demand for nurses will grow more than 23 percent over the next decade.
-To meet this demand, and ensure the continued quality of nursing care, Benedictine University's Department of Nursing and Health offers its online Master of Science in Nursing (M.S.N.) to prepare registered nurses to become nurse educators or nurse executive leaders.

-Overview: The Master of Science in Nursing curriculum aligns with the graduate education standards specified by the American Association of Colleges of Nursing, which emphasize organizational and systems leadership, informatics and healthcare technologies, advocacy, interprofessional collaboration, evidence-based practice, quality improvement, and cultural awareness, among other valued professional nursing qualities and skills.
-The Benedictine M.S.N. curriculum combines six foundational courses with seven courses in the Nurse Educator (NE) Concentration or six courses in the Nurse Executive Leader (NEL) Concentration to complete the M.S.N. degree.
+To meet this demand and ensure the continued quality of nursing care, Benedictine University's Department of Nursing and Health offers its online Master of Science in Nursing (M.S.N.) to prepare registered nurses to become nurse educators or nurse executive leaders.
+Overview: The Master of Science in Nursing curriculum aligns with the graduate education standards specified by the American Association of Colleges of Nursing, which emphasize organizational and systems leadership, informatics and health care technologies, advocacy, interprofessional collaboration, evidence-based practice, quality improvement, and cultural awareness, among other valued professional nursing qualities and skills.
+The Benedictine M.S.N. curriculum combines six foundational courses with seven courses in the Nurse Educator (NE) concentration or six courses in the Nurse Executive Leader (NEL) concentration to complete the M.S.N. degree.
 Curriculum: Benedictine's Master of Science in Nursing degree program can be completed in 24-26 months.
 Courses run eight weeks in duration and are taken one at a time in a laddered sequence.
-The M.S.N. program requires 36-39 semester hours of graduate coursework, which consists of 18 semester hours of foundation courses and 18-21 semester hours of concentration courses.
-A 120 clock hour practicum is completed over the last three courses in each concentration culminating in a capstone project, which allows students to synthesize and apply their knowledge.
+The M.S.N. program requires 36-39 semester credit hours of graduate coursework, which consists of 18 semester credit hours of foundation courses and 18-21 semester credit hours of concentration courses.
+A 120 clock-hour practicum is completed during the last three courses in each concentration culminating in a capstone project, which allows students to synthesize and apply their knowledge.
 It is the responsibility of the student to secure a site for the field placement.
-Courses include: Foundation NRHL 501 (3) Health Promotion and Interprofessional Collaboration NRHL 502 (3) Ethical and Culturally Competent Health Care Professional NRHL 503 (3) Evidence Based Nursing Practice: Research and Process Improvement NRHL 504 (3) Health Care Informatics and Emergent Technologies NRHL 505 (3) Health Care Policy and Advocacy NRHL 506 (3) Quality Improvement and Safety in Health Care Systems Concentration NRHL 507 (3) Advanced Health Assessment (NE) NRHL 508 (3) Advanced Pathophysiology (NE) NRHL 509 (3) Advanced Pharmacology (NE) NRHL 620 (3) Building Effective Communication and Relationships (NEL) NRHL 621 (3) Instructional Strategies in Nursing Practice (NE) NRHL 622 (3) Professionalism and Executive Career Development (NEL) NRHL 624 (3) Advance Knowledge of Health Care Systems (NEL) NRHL 625 (3) Learning and Curriculum Development in Nursing Practice (NE) NRHL 626 (3) Nursing Leadership and Systems Thinking (NEL) NRHL 628 (3) Financial Management and Resource Allocation in Health Care (NEL) NRHL 630 (3) Evaluation Strategies and Methods in Nursing Practice (NE) NRHL 635 (3) Evidence Based Nursing Practice Capstone Project (NE) (NEL) NRHL 680 (3) Synthesis and Transformation of Knowledge Capstone (for students enrolled in the inaugural curriculum) Starting the Program:
+Courses include: Foundation NRHL 501 Health Promotion and Interprofessional Collaboration (3) NRHL 502 Ethical and Culturally Competent Health Care Professional (3) NRHL 503 Evidence-Based Nursing Practice: Research and Process Improvement (3) NRHL 504 Health Care Informatics and Emergent Technologies (3) NRHL 505 Health Care Policy and Advocacy (3) NRHL 506 Quality Improvement and Safety in Health Care Systems (3) Concentration NRHL 507 Advanced Health Assessment (NE) (3) NRHL 508 Advanced Pathophysiology (NE) (3) NRHL 509 Advanced Pharmacology (NE) (3) NRHL 620 Building Effective Communication and Relationships (NEL) (3) NRHL 621 Instructional Strategies in Nursing Practice (NE) (3) NRHL 622 Professionalism and Executive Career Development (NEL) (3) NRHL 624 Advance Knowledge of Health Care Systems (NEL) (3) NRHL 625 Learning and Curriculum Development in Nursing Practice (NE) (3) NRHL 626 Nursing Leadership and Systems Thinking (NEL) (3) NRHL 628 Financial Management and Resource Allocation in Health Care (NEL) (3) NRHL 630 Evaluation Strategies and Methods in Nursing Practice (NE) (3) NRHL 635 Evidence Based Nursing Practice Capstone Project (NE) (NEL) (3)

-Applicants must have:
+Starting the Program: Applicants must have: